CBP chief warns Mexican ‘super labs’ flooding US with meth, as seizures nearly double

 CBO SOUNDS ALARM OVER SURGE OF HARD DRUGS, WEAPONS, GANG MEMBERS AT BORDER DESPITE RECENT GAINS

-CBP apprehended over 42,000 migrants at the southern border in October, a 14 percent drop since September and 70 percent from the 144,000 apprehended in May.
+CBP apprehended or deemed inadmissible over 42,000 migrants at the southern border in October, a 14 percent drop since September and 70 percent from the 144,000 encountered in May.
 Morgan hailed the results as a success for the administration’s approach to the border crisis, despite what he said was a congressional failure to act.

 “As we’ve had to navigate unprecedented judicial activism from lower courts and congressional inaction...the numbers show this administration has and continues to take bold action to address this crisis, and the numbers show it’s working,” he said.